Skip to main content

 Each school year, the Student Financial Aid Office reviews student academic records to identify eligible students.
 Those students who are eligible for the LIFE or Palmetto Fellows Scholarships are notified by email to complete a Scholarship Affidavit.
 The Student Financial Aid office cannot disburse funds without an affidavit on file each year.

-For additional information on these programs and other state resources, visit the South Carolina Commission on High Education at https://che.sc.gov/students-families-and-military/scholarships-and-grants-sc-residents
+For additional information on these programs and other state resources, visit the South Carolina CHE website

-Each College at MUSC has its own scholarship committee.
-To obtain information and apply for MUSC scholarships please review scholarships available at https://education.musc.edu/students/enrollment/financial-aid/types-of-financial-aid/scholarships
+Each college at MUSC has its own scholarship committee.

-All financial aid refunds are processed by the Bursar's Office.
-The Bursar's Office also receives scholarship checks and handles tuition and fees billing each semester.
+All financial aid refunds are processed by the Office of the Bursar.
+The Office of the Bursar also receives scholarship checks and handles tuition and fees billing each semester.

-Financial aid is disbursed to the Bursar's Office each term no earlier than ten days prior to the first day of classes.
-The Colleges submit attendance dates for each program at MUSC, and this information is used to develop a schedule to release funds.
+Financial aid is disbursed to the Office of the Bursar each term no earlier than ten days prior to the first day of classes.
+The colleges submit attendance dates for each program at MUSC, and this information is used to develop a schedule to release funds.
 The Bursar's Office typically issues student refunds within the first two weeks of each term.
-MUSC students have the option of having the funds electronically transmitted to their bank account (Direct Deposit) or receiving a paper refund check.
+MUSC students have the option of having the funds electronically transmitted to their bank account (direct deposit) or receiving a paper refund check.

-For more information on refunds, tuition and fees, billing, or scholarship checks please contact the Bursar's Office:
+For more information on refunds, tuition and fees, billing, or scholarship checks please contact the Office of the Bursar.

 Email: finaid@musc.edu